Discounted Cash Flow (DCF) Calculator

 Calculate DCF Valuation

-Enter projected cash flows, discount rate, and terminal growth rate to estimate the intrinsic value of an investment.
+Enter the base cash flow, growth rate, discount rate, terminal growth rate, shares outstanding, and net debt (for FCFF) to forecast cash flows and estimate the intrinsic value.
 All monetary values should be in Ghanaian Cedi (GHS).
-Example: Use FCFE data from Access Bank Ghana (174 million shares).
+Example: Use base FCFF or FCFE data from Access Bank Ghana (174 million shares).

 DCF Formula